itsjunetime/smserver/README.md

 - [ ] Search through messages from browser
 - [ ] Start new conversations from browser

 ## Issues
 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here, or email me at contact@ianwelker.com.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.

 ### Acknowledged current issues:
-- Since version +debug35, the .deb does not support sending attachments or custom css loading, though the .ipa does.
-See below for more information.
 - Message text box in web interface doesn't correctly resize when typing a multi-line text

-### .deb/.ipa attachments/css issues:
-On checkra1n devices, the app can read from files in the filesystem by default, so there is nothing special that needs to be done to allow the app to read from the SMS.db file.
-However, non-checkra1n devices need special permissions to read from/operate on a file like this.

-My solution to this is currently to run `chmod 7777 /Applications/SMServer.app/SMServer` as soon as the .deb is installed.
-This gives the executable the necessary permissions to interact with SMS.db.
-However, doing this appears to prevent the app from writing to any directories that are normally user-writable, such as the documents or cache directory (and the app needs to write to those for sending attachments and loading custom CSS).

-I'm currently looking into fixing this issue, but I haven't found anything yet.
-For the time being, I'd recommend that non-checkra1n users install the .deb, since that manages the chmod command for them, and checkra1n users can install either (since the chmod command checks first to make sure you don't have checkra1n before running).

 ### To file an issue:
 Please include the following information: